 You might be thinking that pain or a toothache is the first sign of a cavity.
 Unfortunately, it’s not that simple.
 Although some cavities can and eventually do cause pain or discomfort, some of the most common symptoms to be on the lookout for include:

 If the cavity is on a chewing surface or the smooth area of a tooth, you might also notice brown or black discoloration.
-In fact, the earliest stage of tooth decay is demineralization, which looks like white spots on your teeth.
+In fact, the earliest stage of tooth decay is demineralization, which looks like white spots on your permanent teeth.
 Demineralization is what you see on people’s teeth after they just got their braces off and didn’t brush really well during orthodontic treatment; it looks like white circles where their brackets were bonded in place.
 It’s the side effect of acids etching away at their enamel!

 Cavities on teeth don’t improve on their own.
-The symptoms of soreness or sensitivity might even overlap with a sinus infection or gum recession.
+The symptoms of soreness or tooth sensitivity might even overlap with a sinus infection or gum recession.
 But if they don’t go away after several days or you can feel that something is wrong with your tooth, you need to see your dentist before the cavity has a chance to get any bigger.
 And for goodness sake, if you notice sweet sensitivity when your sipping your favorite latte or add creamer to your coffee, listen to your body.
 Sweet sensitivity is a huge red flag for cavities on teeth.

-The great news is that even if you’ve had caries (the technical word that dentists use for cavities) in the past, you can take steps to lower your chances of getting new ones in the future.
+The great news is that even if you’ve had dental caries (the technical word that dentists use for cavities) in the past, you can take steps to lower your chances of getting new ones in the future.
 If you’re lucky enough to catch cavities while they’re still in the first phase of demineralization, you might be able to reverse the cavity altogether.

 Cavities on teeth don’t just happen overnight.
 They’re the result of gradual plaque and acids eroding the outside layers of your enamel.
 To prevent that from happening, you need to physically remove the biofilm and food debris that accumulates inside of your mouth all day long.